How to Register a Company in Zimbabwe — Quick Answer

 Step 5: Receive Certificate of Incorporation (CR2)

-If all documents are in order, the Registrar issues a Certificate of Incorporation (CR2).
+Once all documents are in order, the Registrar issues a Certificate of Incorporation (CR2).
 This is the legal proof that your company exists as a separate legal entity.
 From this date, the company can enter contracts, own property, and incur liabilities in its own name.

 Step 6: Register with ZIMRA for Tax